bodaay/HuggingFaceModelDownloader/README.md

 # HuggingFace Model Downloader

-The HuggingFace Model Downloader is a utility tool for downloading models from the HuggingFace website.
+The HuggingFace Model Downloader is a utility tool for downloading models/datasets from the HuggingFace website.
 It provides multithreaded downloading capabilities for LFS files and ensures the integrity of the downloaded models by checking their SHA256 checksum.

 ## Reason